krishnasapkal/takehometest/README.md

 #### Each field should be seprated by '|' character
 #### All fields are required

-##### Above functionality is added to make testing possible on different combination of data.
+##### Above functionality is added to make testing possible on various combination of data.

+## Validation rules Assummptions

+### 1 - Transaction can be added only if `ToAccount` and `FromAccount` are available in the customers database.
+### 2 - Phone number can only have 10 characters as we are making application in India.
+### 3 - Account number can have only 8 characters
+### 4 - TrasactionId should have atleast 11 characters as given in the example database.